compsb-unimi/VMetaD-tutorial/postprocessing.md

 Here we assume that you checked the convergence of your system and that all the run ended successfully (no protein unfolding, no other issues).
 Here we will not focus on convergence, error calculation and metadynamics technical details, considering that such topics are already covered by the [Metadynamics tutorial](https://www.plumed-tutorials.org/lessons/21/004/data/NAVIGATION.html).

 ### Reweighting
 After the end of the simulation, we need to reweight our free energy landscape on apt collective variables.
-As anticipated in the previous step, we will use the distance from the origin of the reference frame $$\rho$$ and the number of contacts $$c$$.
+As anticipated in the previous step, we will use the distance from the origin of the reference frame $\rho$ and the number of contacts $c$.
 We thus prepare step-by-step a reweighting script (you can find it in the GitHub folder, called `reweight.dat`).

 We begin from the reading of the relevant data files (refer to the `plumed.dat` file if you do not remember what is contained in them):
 ```